 There are several types of neural networks, but the two most common are:

-- Feedforward neural network – A basic neutral network in which information travels in only one direction from input to output
+- Feedforward neural network – A basic neural network in which information travels in only one direction from input to output

 - Recurrent neural network – Data flows in multiple directions, possesses greater learning abilities and is used for complex tasks like learning handwriting or language recognition